AlmirNeeto99/hf-reinforcement-learning-course/unit-1/README.md

 The difference is that in **exploration** the agent can try random actions to find more information about the environment.

 In **exploitation** the agent will use information it already knows to try maximizing reward.

+## Approaches

+There is two main approaches on solving a RL problem: **policy based** and **value based**.

+Before diving into each method, I will define **policy**.
+The **policy** is the "brain" of the agent.
+It is a function that returns an action given a state $s$

+Policy: $action = \pi(s)$

+### Policy Based

+In policy based methods, the agent learns a function directly.
+It can be **deterministic**: given a state it can select an action to take.

+It can also be **stochastic** where it returns a probability of an action.
+For example, given a state, it can return [left: 0.5, right: 0.5], a probability of taking each action.

+### Value based

+In this method, the agent learns a value function to trying reach the state with the highest value.